Butler vs. Texas Tech: Odds, spread, over/under - November 30

 Butler vs. Texas Tech Betting Trends

-- Butler has put together a 6-1-0 record against the spread this season.
+- Butler has compiled a 6-1-0 ATS record so far this year.

-- A total of three out of the Bulldogs' seven games this season have hit the over.

-- Texas Tech has a record of 2-3-0 against the spread this year.

-- Red Raiders games have gone over the point total just once this year.
+- Red Raiders games have gone over the point total just once this season.

 Butler Futures Odds